idaholab/fenix/doc/content/source/userobjects/ChargeAccumulator.md

 This representation of the charge density means that direct knowledge of the charge density is lost and only the inner product can be evaluated.

 !alert note
-This object should be set to execute on `PRE_KERNELS` so that the residual contribution from the charge density source term is computed correctly.
+The `execute_on` parameter of this object is set to `PRE_KERNELS` and is not available to be set by the user.

 !listing test/tests/userobjects/charge_accumulation/simple_potential_solve.i block=UserObjects